The Curriculum

 Modern Foreign Language Choice

 Ahead of Year 7, pupils choose one modern foreign language from either French, German or Spanish.
-This should be a language they are not already fluent in.
+This should be a language they are not already fluent in and we encourage pupils to try out a new language.
 Pupils attend 3 language lessons per week.
 In Year 8, they choose a second language and attend 2 lessons per week in their first language and 3 lessons per week in the second language.

-If pupils are already fluent in French, Spanish or German, they can study the other two languages we offer and prepare for GCSE in their home language in their own time, possibly with the support of an external tutor.
-They may sit their GCSE early at Channing at the end of Year 9 or Year 10.
+If pupils are already fluent in French, Spanish or German, they can study the other two languages we offer and prepare for GCSE in their home language at a later stage through our Native Speaker Programme.
+They may then sit their GCSE early at Channing at the end of Year 9 or Year 10.
 We advise when they are ready to do this to maximise their potential.

 We are not able to support the teaching or examination of any language we do not offer.